APGSGA/hueyx/README.md

 schedule the periodic task.
 `multiple_scheduler_locking` prevents periodic tasks to be scheduled multiple times.
 It is false by default.

-##### fire_enqueued_events
-`fire_enqueued_events` has been added to better support the [huey-exporter](https://github.com/APGSGA/huey-exporter).
-Additionally to the [default huey events](https://huey.readthedocs.io/en/latest/events.html), hueyx emits `EVENT_ENQUEUED` when a task has been enqueued.
-This allows to calculate the queue length on Prometheus.
-It is by default false.

 ### Collaborators